 I will be the Barrister who undertakes the work and has the overall responsibility for the services I provide to the client.
-I may also delegate some work to my Staff Barristers, Ellen Taylor and Daniel Church.
+I may also delegate some work to my Staff Barristers, Jonothan Whyte, Daniel Church and Javana Schiphorst.

 In relation to my experience, I was admitted to the New Zealand Bar in 1990 and have practised almost exclusively in litigation since that time.
 I have a background in commercial and civil litigation however for around 20 years I have specialized in employment law.

 I have significant advocacy experience as a Barrister which includes appearing before the Court of Appeal, Employment Court and Employment Relations Authority in employment matters.

 As the New Zealand Law Society has granted me approval to take direct instructions from clients I do not require an instructing solicitor when I act for clients, unless:

 I may ask clients to pay an upfront deposit and/or to pre-pay amounts to the trust account of my Escrow Agent Wilson McKay, Barristers and Solicitors.
 In this case I will ask clients to sign a separate Escrow Agreement which outlines the terms of the Escrow Agent and which is based on a template provided by the New Zealand Law Society.
 Any funds held will be subject to the requirements of the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 and Wilson McKay will carry out due diligence with clients and invoice them for any additional cost which will be deducted from any amounts held in Wilson McKay's escrow account on their behalf.

 I and my staff will hold in confidence all information concerning clients' affairs obtained during the course of acting for them.